Bengali New Year – Pahela / Paila Baishakh

 Pahela is the first day of the Bengali Calendar celebrated on 14 April in Bangladesh and 14/15 April in the western part of India.
 It is a new year for people of West Bengal, Tripura, Assam, Jharkhand, and Odisha.

-The same day is observed elsewhere as the traditional solar new year and a harvest festival by Hindus and Sikhs, and is known by other names such as Vaisakhi in central and north India, Vishu in Kerala, Bohag or Rongali Bihu in Assam.
+The same day is observed elsewhere as the traditional solar new year and a harvest festival by Hindus and Sikhs and is known by other names such as Vaisakhi in central and north India, Vishu in Kerala, Bohag or Rongali Bihu in Assam.

 Bengali greet “Shubho Noboborsho” which is literally “Happy New Year“.

-This is the day for visiting relatives friends and neighbours, Special dishes are prepared on this day for the guests.
+This is the day for visiting relatives friends and neighbors, Special dishes are prepared on this day for the guests.
 Women wear saris and their hairs bedecked with flowers, Men wear panjabis.
 Pôila Boishakh is about celebrating the simpler, rural heartland roots of the Bengal.

 Panta Ilish – a popular dish served during Poyela Boishakh (the first day of the Bengali New Year), it is customary to have ilish with panta bhat (Fermented Rice) typically at breakfast.